Tesla’s Model Y: The Electric Powerhouse Conquering China

 Felipe Munoz, Senior Analyst at JATO, predicts that the Model Y will retain its top-selling status globally by year-end 2023, owing to price cuts that help the model qualify for public EV incentives.

-Tesla’s upcoming plants in Texas and Berlin, along with easing supply chain disruptions and mounting EV demand, will likely bolster Model Y sales.
+Tesla’s upcoming plants in and Berlin, along with easing supply chain disruptions and mounting EV demand, will likely bolster Model Y sales.
 Dan Levy, a Barclays analyst, voiced concerns about Tesla’s overdependence on its two models, Model Y and Model 3, suggesting the need for additional models and variants.

-Jim Farley, Ford CEO, highlights the intense competition faced by Tesla’s Model Y, especially in the SUV segment against newer contenders, due to Tesla’s aggressive price cuts this year.
+Jim Farley, CEO, highlights the intense competition faced by Tesla’s Model Y, especially in the SUV segment against newer contenders, due to Tesla’s aggressive price cuts this year.

 Photo courtesy of Tesla, Inc.